kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example: Enterprise Shield&trade; Configuration Using socks.ssl.protocols to Accept Reverse Connections on TLSv1.2

 This example shows a `proxy` service in the DMZ configured for Enterprise Shield&trade;, for which the <connect> behavior is reversed.
 Instead of connecting to another host, the Gateway accepts connections instead.
 Thus, the setting is configured as `connect-options` in this example.
-For more information about Enterprise Shield&trade; and forward and reverse connectivity, see [Checklist: Configure Enterprise Shield&trade; for KAAZING Gateway](../reverse-connectivity/o_rc_checklist.md).
+For more information about Enterprise Shield&trade; and forward and reverse connectivity, see [Configure Enterprise Shield&trade; for KAAZING Gateway](../reverse-connectivity/o_rc_checklist.md).

 Because this configuration connects a Gateway to another Gateway in a controlled data center, the example only configures the TLSv1.2 protocol for secure connections.
 For this type of topology we don't expect to make any other kinds of connections.